FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/snapshot/README.md

 # Snapshot Plug-in Workflow Step Package

-This package contains a collection of vCommander plug-in workflow steps for managing VMware snapshots.
+This package contains a collection of Commander plug-in workflow steps for managing VM snapshots on VMware, AWS & Azure

-It can be used in the vCommander workflow extension scenario *Patching Windows VMs*, which can be found on the [Embotics Support Knowledge Base](https://support.embotics.com/support/home).
-It can also be used outside of vCommander scenarios.
+It can be used in the Commander workflow extension scenario *Patching Windows VMs*, which can be found on the [Embotics Support Knowledge Base](https://support.embotics.com/support/home).
+It can also be used outside of Commander scenarios.

 ## Changelog

+**Version 2.0:** Added support for AWS and Azure.

 **Version 1.0:** Initial version.